CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 Benchmarking Process:
 - All benchmarks are executed consecutively and only once per trial.
 - Since the benchmarks are run in a sequence, performance results may be influenced by fluctuations in GPU temperature over time.
 - Frame rates of "*Performance v.s.
 Number of Boids*" are measured based on the ***average* FPS over 30 seconds**, starting after the initial program launch.
 For "*Performance v.s.
 Blocksize*" and "*Performance v.s.
-Number of Neighbors*", the frame rates are measured based on the ***average* FPS over 15 seconds**.
+Number of Neighbor Cells & Cell Width*", the frame rates are measured based on the ***average* FPS over 15 seconds**.

 ***Notice***: All the axes are in **log scale**.